matplotlib/matplotlib/doc/api/api_changes.rst

   `fixed_dpi` parameter allows for overriding the `figure.dpi` setting instead of trying to deduce the intended behaviour from the file format.

+* Added support for horizontal/vertical axes padding to `mpl_toolkits.axes_grid1.ImageGrid` --- argument ``axes_pad`` can now be
+  tuple-like if separate axis padding is required.
+  The original behavior is preserved.

 .. _changes_in_1_3: